 - Extra Expense: Pays for relocation of your studio, if necessary, due to a significant loss.

-- Employee Dishonesty: Covers losses due to dishonest acts
+- Employee Dishonesty: Covers losses due to dishonest acts of employees.

 - Professional Liability: Covers you if you teach, write, or perform some profession-related activity that is not covered by general liability.